Urban Permaculture Design Certification Course in Pittsburgh, Pennsylvania

 Garfield Farm is a three acre urban farm existing on three city blocks where around twenty five homes once existed.
 This land and soil of the farm were highly degraded after the homes were torn down and topsoil eroded away.
 Today, on this large tract of abandoned urban land, is a landscape of biodiversity, producing thousands of pounds of food every year and attracting native birds and wildlife.
 Through grassroots community activism the farm has been shaped into a hub of permaculture education for children and adults, a place where neighbors can get seasonal organic produce and people can come together.

 The farm is a ministry of The Open Door Church in partnership with other local congregations and community groups.

 Each day the PDC instructors will use Garfield Community Farm as the hand class room in morning sessions.
 Afternoon sessions maybe online via Zoom.
 Participants will be responsible for their own transportation to the farm and to the field trips, but most locations are biking and/or walking distance.
 The two week immersion into Pittsburgh’s East End will not only give participants an in depth farm experience, but also a valuable experience in the community.
 Please inquire is you need lodging in Pittsburgh during the course.

 Each day snacks and beverages will be provided.
 Special food requirements should be communicated to the leaders of the course including GF, vegan and vegetarian.
-Not all dietary restrictions can be accommodated, but we’ll do our best.

 Participation in Daily Farm Rhythms